sporto/hop/readme.md

 # TODO:

+- !
+SetQuery fails when the hash is empty
 - Change hash without changing query
 - Navigate without adding to history
 - Named routes maybe (Using the given action)